 The word “kin•dom” offers a new way of imagining the full inclusion and belonging of all people.
 It is a word that offers an alternative to “kingdom” and allows a more expansive view of how we are all connected.
 It moves beyond dynamics of power and oppression, and invites us all to see the ways we are interconnected and made better together.
 The word was originally brought forth by theologian Ada Maria Isasi Diaz, who used the word to speak about the liberation that God hoped for all people.
 This camp is a direct part of kin-dom community, and there is no greater vision we can imagine for LBGTQIA+ youth than for them to know that they belong, that they are loved, and that they are free and safe to be their whole selves.

-Kin-dom volunteers are able to participate in kin-dom camp free of charge.
+Volunteers are able to participate in kin·dom camp free of charge.
 All lodging and meals are covered by Zephyr Point, and volunteers are eligible to receive a stipend of $500 to help compensate for lost work during the week of camp.

 As a matter of youth safety, training is required for all volunteers.
-That said, we are willing to work with you to the best of our abilities to provide alternative training in the case that you are unavailable for the Zoom training or training weekend.
+The in-person training (June 21-23) is mandatory for all volunteers.
+We will do our best to offer multiple sessions of the online Zoom training, and will provide a recording of the session upon request.
 Please communicate with us as soon as possible if you anticipate that you are unavailable for a scheduled training.

 Your housing will vary depending on your role at camp.
 If you are an in-cabin counselor, you will be spending your nights in Hubbard Lodge alongside campers.
 Other volunteers will be assigned lodging in either Tahoe Center (hotel-style) or an on-site cabin.
 If you have any mobility concerns that may affect your ability access certain housing types, please let us know when you submit your application.